 NetApp HCI and Element software defines various node roles for a cluster.
 The four types of node roles are management node, storage node, compute node, and NetApp HCI Witness Nodes.

 The management node (sometimes abbreviated as mNode) interacts with a storage cluster to perform management actions, but is not a member of the storage cluster.
 Management nodes periodically collect information about the cluster through API calls and report this information to Active IQ for remote monitoring (if enabled).
 Management nodes are also responsible for coordinating software upgrades of the cluster nodes.

 The management node is a virtual machine that runs in parallel with one or more Element software-based storage clusters.
 In addition to upgrades, it is used to provide system services including monitoring and telemetry, manage cluster assets and settings, run system tests and utilities, and enable NetApp Support access for troubleshooting.
 As of the Element 11.3 release, the management node functions as a microservice host, allowing for quicker updates of select software services outside of major releases.
-These microservices or management services, such as the Active IQ collector, QoSSIOC for the vCenter Plug-in, and mNode service, are updated frequently as service bundles.
+These microservices or management services, such as the Active IQ collector, QoSSIOC for the vCenter Plug-in, and management node service, are updated frequently as service bundles.

 NetApp HCI storage nodes are hardware that provide the storage resources for a NetApp HCI system.
 Drives in the node contain block and metadata space for data storage and data management.
 Each node contains a factory image of NetApp Element software.
 NetApp HCI storage nodes can be managed using the NetApp Element Management extension point.